ethmarks/ethmarks.github.io/content/posts/blips.md

 I write blips about anything that I find noteworthy.
 In practice, this means it's usually tech-related stuff.
 I've occasionally blipped about cartography, literature, movies, and sci-fi, but the bulk of my blips are about techy stuff.
 I try to write in fairly accessible way for a non-technical audience, but I frequently fail at this.
 Sorry about that.

-My blips have a pretty varied purpose.
+My blips have pretty varied purposes.
 Some are basically just 'I did this thing', some are shower thoughts, and some are about interesting projects, tidbits, or quotes that I've stumbled upon.

 To give you a sample, here's a blip that I published on October 5th.
 It's just an amusing and interesting quote that I found.